posadskiy/study-everyday/language/java/core/src/main/java/com/posadskiy/java/core/core.md

 ###### Performance

-Better for lambda - no new class creationg.
+Better for lambda - no new class creation.

+#### Instructions reordering

+Reordering is an optimization technique for performance improvements.
+Interestingly, different components may apply this optimization:

+- The processor may flush its write buffer in an order other than the program order.
+- The processor may apply an out-of-order execution technique.
+- The JIT compiler may optimize via reordering.